Position

 What is the job outlook for a Radio Technician?

 The job outlook for Radio Technicians is promising, with an average of 20,500 job positions available each year.
 This steady demand indicates a stable career path for those entering the field.
-The Bureau of Labor Statistics (BLS) projects a 6.1% growth in job openings from 2022 to 2032, highlighting the increasing need for skilled professionals in this area.
+The Bureau of Labor Statistics (BLS) projects a 6.1% growth in job openings from 2022 to 2032.
+This growth suggests increasing opportunities for professionals in this role.

 Currently 43 Radio Technician job openings, nationwide.